 - When you’re done configuring settings, click Use this data.

 - You're taken to the data feed editor, where you can make changes to the data feed or save it as-is.

-If you want to modify the data feed, go to this article for detailed editing information.
+If you want to make more extensive changes to the data feed, go here for detailed information.

 - Click Save data feed.

 If, before saving the data feed, you want to return to the Configure data service page, click in the field under Data service.
 (See below.)